Emergency Contraception is commonly known as “Plan B,” “Next Choice,” “ella,” or “Morning After Pill”

 About Emergency Contraception

 Emergency contraception is NOT the same as abortion.
 Instead, EC prevents conception of a pregnancy.
-Since sperm can remain active in the body for up to 5 days, EC reduces risk of pregnancy by preventing ovulation (the releasing of an egg from the ovaries).
-If ovulation has already begun and pregnancy occurs, EC will not work, and you will remain pregnant.
+Since sperm can remain active in the body for up to 5 days, EC reduces risk of pregnancy.
+It works by preventing ovulation (the release of an egg from the ovaries).
+If ovulation has already begun and pregnancy occurred, EC will not work.
+In this case, you will remain pregnant.

-Women and men of any age can purchase most EC brands (Plan-B, Next Choice and generics) over-the-counter, at a local pharmacy, without a prescription or ID.
+Women and men of any age can purchase most EC brands (Plan-B, Next Choice and generics) over the counter, at local pharmacy or at Summit without a prescription or ID.

-EC can be taken up to 120 hours (5 days) after unprotected intercourse!
+Patients can take EC up to 120 hours (5 days) after unprotected intercourse!

 - You did not use birth control or you forgot to take your birth control pills, patch, or ring on time

-- You are on antibiotics/medications that could decrease the effectiveness of your birth control
+- You take medicine(s) that could decrease the effectiveness of your birth control

-- Your partner suggested that “pulling out” was a safe method of protection from pregnancy. (“Pulling out” will NOT protect you from pregnancy.
-“Pre-ejaculation” contains semen which is released during early stages of arousal, far before ejaculation.)
+- Your partner used the “pulling out” method of pregnancy prevention. (“Pulling out” will NOT protect you from pregnancy.
+Pre-ejaculate contains semen and sperm, and can result in pregnancy.)

 - You were forced to have unprotected intercourse

-- Purchase and take EC as soon as possible after unprotected sex.
+- Purchase and take morning after pill as soon as possible after unprotected sex or birth control failure.
 Sooner is better, though you may take EC up to 5 days after intercourse.
 Follow the instructions that come with your EC.
 For most brands, simply take one or two pills at one time.

-- Since some women get slightly nauseous when taking EC, we recommend eating before taking EC.
+- Since some people get slight nausea when taking EC.
+Therefore, we recommend eating before taking it.

-- After taking EC, your period may be slightly irregular.
-It may be later or earlier than expected, or you may notice spotting throughout the month.
-This is common.
-If you do not get a regular period after three weeks of taking EC, take a pregnancy test.
-Contact your local Summit Center about free walk-in pregnancy testing.
+- After taking EC, your period may be irregular, and it may be later or earlier than expected, or you may notice spotting throughout the month.
+This is common, and if you do not get a regular period after three weeks of taking EC, take a pregnancy test.
+Contact your local Summit Center about free same-day pregnancy testing.